u-man-lab/find_duplicated_images/README.md

 The output includes:
 - **A CSV file**: The following columns are appended to the input CSV.
    - Duplicated id: Id of duplicates group in each group.
    - Not-oldest mark: Whether the file is not oldest in each duplicates.
 (The oldest file can be considered an original image in duplicates.)
+If there are multiple oldest files within a duplicate group, the file at the top of the input CSV file will be considered the oldest.
 - **A TXT file**: List of images which are not considered an original.
+It is exactly the same as the list of file paths marked "not-oldest" in the CSV file.

 For not-oldest marking, serial datetime information for the image files is necessary.
 If you do not have, you can obtain it using `extract_image_taken_datetime.py` in the repository below before running this script.